tlienart/Franklin.jl/docs/syntax/page-variables.md

 @def author = "Septimia Zenobia"
 ```

-where you could set the variable to a string, a number, a date,... anything.
+where you could set the variable to a string, a number, a date,... any Julia value.
 Definitions can span multiple lines but if they do, the subsequent lines **must** be indented e.g.:

 ```
 @def some_str = """A string